Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Your best bet is to read the labels of medicines and supplement packages to see if they may have a stimulating effect.
 “If you start noticing that a medicine is keeping you awake, ask your provider if you can take it in the morning or at a different time of day,” Griggs suggests.

-Aetna® Dual Eligible Special Needs Plan, or D-SNP, members get an Extra Benefits card with monthly Wallet allowances they can use for certain everyday expenses like some over-the-counter medicines and healthy food and more.
+Aetna® Dual Eligible Special Needs Plan, or D-SNP, members get an Extra Benefits card with monthly allowance they can use for certain everyday expenses like over-the-counter products.

 Sleep stealer: Sipping evening cocktails